Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 		KUNIT_EXPECT_EQ(test, 2, add(1, 1));
 	}

-In the above example, ``add_test_basic`` makes a number of assertions about the behavior of a function called ``add``.
-The first parameter is always of type ``struct kunit *``, which contains information about the current test context.
+In the woke above example, ``add_test_basic`` makes a number of assertions about the behavior of a function called ``add``.
+The first parameter is always of type ``struct kunit *``, which contains information about the woke current test context.
-The second parameter, in this case, is what the value is expected to be.
-The last value is what the value actually is.
-If ``add`` passes all of these expectations, the test case, ``add_test_basic`` will pass; if any one of these expectations fails, the test case will fail.
+The second parameter, in this case, is what the woke value is expected to be.
+The last value is what the woke value actually is.
+If ``add`` passes all of these expectations, the woke test case, ``add_test_basic`` will pass; if any one of these expectations fails, the woke test case will fail.

-A test case *fails* when any expectation is violated; however, the test will continue to run, and try other expectations until the test case ends or is otherwise terminated.
+A test case *fails* when any expectation is violated; however, the woke test will continue to run, and try other expectations until the woke test case ends or is otherwise terminated.
 This is as opposed to *assertions* which are discussed later.